pygumby/typescript-the-complete-developers-guide-2022/notes.md

 ## Arrays in TypeScript (Section 05, Lecture 31)

 - When initializing an empty array, we want to use type annotation: `const carMakers: string[] = []`

+## When to Use Arrays (Section 05.
+Lecture 34)

+- When to use typed arrays?
+Any time we need to represent a collection of records with some arbitrary sort order.